-Description Execute the command on a remote system (one other than the one where the current sp_ctrl session is running).
+Option Description on host Execute the command on a remote system (one other than the one where the current sp_ctrl session is running).
 You are prompted for login credentials for the remote system.
 If used, must be the last component of the command syntax.
-Example: sp_ctrl (sysB) > status on SysA Execute the command on a remote system when a remote login and port number must be provided.
+Example: sp_ctrl (sysB) > status on SysA on host:portnumber Execute the command on a remote system when a remote login and port number must be provided.
 If used, must be the last component of the command syntax.
-Example: sp_ctrl (sysB) >status on SysA:8304 Execute the command on a remote system when a remote login, password, and host name must be provided.
+Example: sp_ctrl (sysB) >status on SysA:8304 on login/password@host Execute the command on a remote system when a remote login, password, and host name must be provided.
 If used, must be the last component of the command syntax.
-Example: sp_ctrl (sysB) >status on john/spot5489@SysA show export
+Example: sp_ctrl(sysB)>status on john/spot5489@SysA show export